Alikhan-18/people-counting-with-aws-rekognition-Admin-Website/docs/deployment.md

 chmod a+x ./populateParameterStore.sh
 ./populateParameterStore.sh
 ```
-5. Use npm to install the dependencies.
+5. Use npm to install the dependencies and run it locally.
 ```bash
 npm install
 ```